25 GMAT Test-Day Tips

 7. Mentally Prepare Yourself for Some Ups and Downs

-11. Check Your Wet-Erase Markers Immediately
+12. Check Your Equipment Immediately

-12. Don’t Worry About Running Out of Notepad Space
+13. Don’t Worry About Running Out of Notepad Space

-16. Manage Your Time Properly on the GMAT
+17. Manage Your Time Properly on the GMAT

-17. Stay Engaged in the Moment – Compartmentalize – Focus
+18. Stay Engaged in the Moment

-18. Don’t Try to Determine How Well You’re Doing While Taking the Test
+19. Don’t Try to Determine How Well You’re Doing While Taking the Test

-21. Guess Judiciously and Intelligently When You’re Stuck
+22. Guess Strategically When You’re Stuck

-22. Don’t Worry If You Struggle With the First Question or Two
+23. Don’t Worry If You Struggle With the First Question or Two

-26. Be Confident!
+25. Be Confident!

 Let’s begin with a discussion of what you should and should not do in the days leading up to your GMAT.

-1) Prioritize Well-Being in the Days Leading Up to Your GMAT
+Tip 1: Prioritize Well-Being in the Days Leading Up to Your GMAT

 The healthier you are and the higher your level of well-being, the better you’ll perform on the GMAT.
-Thus, the days leading up to your GMAT should center on the things that will prioritize your health and well-being.
+Thus, the days leading up to your GMAT should center on things that prioritize your health and well-being.

 Hydrate Properly